dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

 > it might be better to simply rebuild it whenever the outputs are needed.

 ### Getting into Arcade
-The initial plan to run source-build in Core-SDK doesn't assume any changes to
-Arcade: this should be possible due to the extension points that already exist in the Arcade SDK.
+The initial plan to run source-build in dotnet/installer doesn't assume any changes to Arcade: this should be possible due to the extension points that already exist in the Arcade SDK.
 Once we have that, it will be clearer what logic is missing, and how to add it.
 This allows us to migrate source-build logic incrementally and in parallel with other work.

 For more info, see [in-arcade.md].